 5. Mahindra Bolero 2018 Prices

-The price range of Mahindra Bolero starts at 7.39 lakh and goes up to 9.08.
+The price range of Mahindra Bolero starts at INR 7.39 lakh and goes all the way up to INR 9.08 lakh (all price are ex-showroom).

 EX NON AC